iu-parfunc/ecoop24-marmoset-artifact/README.md

 - [x] Write the script for Ghc.
 - [x] TODO: the number for manyFuns.hs needs special handling since it runs multiple experiments in the pipeline.
-- [ ] I forgot to add the Misaligned examples from the Binary Tree, only one i guess, Misaligned pre since the Misaligned post was giving memory errors.
-- [ ] Use the README template from ECOOP.
 - [x] If there is time, merge the figure generation scripts for compile time to generate figures automatically.
-- [ ] If there is time, merge the figure generation scripts for ghc to the above to generate figures automatically.
 - [x] Remove manual instructions, try to add sourcing environments etc. in the python script.
-- [x] Presentation of numbers that the script outputs can be improved but only if time permits.
+- [x] Improve the presentation of numbers that the runtime script outputs
 - [x] Remove all dbgPrint statements in the compiler.
 (Low priority)
+- [ ] Use the README template from ECOOP.
+- [ ] I forgot to add the Misaligned examples from the Binary Tree, only one i guess, Misaligned pre since the Misaligned post was giving memory errors.
+- [ ] Improve the presentation of numbers that the cache script outputs
+- [ ] If there is time, merge the figure generation scripts for ghc to the above to generate figures automatically.